stacklio/stackl/README.md

   * Documented
 * Adaptable, flexible, general-purpose, and extensible
   * Integrates with a variety of pluggable modules including custom and no critical technology dependencies
-  * Focus on working with current known and popular tools and softwares
+  * Focus on working with current known and popular tools and software
   * Internally/externally uniform and accessible by using universal standards and terminology
   * Driven by specifiable policies to enable flexible orchestration
 * Scalable, lightweight, and performant